georgevanuta/Parallel-Product-Processing-in-Java/README.md

 The Main class `Tema2.java` has the responsability of creating all of the **level 1** threads `MasterEmployee` and putting them in a pool of threads with a fixed size of **P** (`masterPool`).
-Then, it waits for all **level 1** threads finish in order to not close the output files before all of them finish processing them.
+Then, it waits for all **level 1** threads to finish in order to not close the output files before all of them finish processing them.
 The method which puts **level 1** threads into the pool is called:

 ```java